Koala633/hostbase/README.md

 sudo bash install.sh
 ```

-then to use the script do :
+to use the script do :

 `python3 hostbase.py`